jvanlier/teslacamerge/README.md

 ## Future

+- Parallelize across dirs.
+Speed things up a bit.
+Should be doable with ProcessPoolExecutor.
-Need to make the number of minutes to look back configurable (currently hardcoded to 2).
+- Make the number of minutes to look back configurable (currently hardcoded to 3).

-In a much much later version, I might add my own Deep Learning magic: detect vehicles and persons.
-Auto-timelapse if there are no objects detected.
-Otherwise, play at normal speed.

-Might also be nice to embed TeslaFi data...
+- Dynamic timelapse using object detection.
+Speed up if nothing is going on.
+- Embed TeslaFi data: especially location would be nice.